samarthtiku/TEAM1-MARS-ROVER-KATA-WINSTON_NAHUM_SAM-/README.md

   - For example, `StandardMovementStrategy` for standard rovers and `JumpingMovementStrategy` for jumping rovers.
   - Simplifies the `Rover` class by delegating movement behavior, making it easy to add new strategies.

-- **Singleton Pattern**:
-  - Used for `PlateauConfiguration` to ensure only one instance of the plateau configuration exists.
-  - Prevents inconsistent or conflicting settings across the application and optimizes memory usage.

-- **Memento Pattern**:
-  - Enables undo/redo functionality by storing snapshots of rover states at specific points in time.
-  - Encapsulates the rover's internal state without exposing it, enhancing user experience for error recovery.

-- **Observer Pattern**:
-  - Allows real-time monitoring of rover status changes during simulation.
-  - Decouples rover movement logic from the rest of the system, making it easy to add new components like a visualization module or logging.

-- **Iterator Pattern**:
-  - Processes sequences of rover movement commands in a standardized way.
-  - Separates command traversal from the underlying command representation, ensuring clean and efficient command execution.

 ### 🧱 SOLID Principles
 1. **Single Responsibility Principle**: Each class has a well-defined purpose.
 2. **Open/Closed Principle**: System is open for extension but closed for modification.